pycroscopy/pycroscopy/docs/install.rst

    2. Install Anaconda 4.2 (Python 3.5) 64-bit -  `Mac <https://repo.continuum.io/archive/Anaconda3-4.2.0-MacOSX-x86_64.pkg>`_ / `Windows <https://repo.continuum.io/archive/Anaconda3-4.2.0-Windows-x86_64.exe>`_ / `Linux <https://repo.continuum.io/archive/Anaconda3-4.2.0-Linux-x86_64.sh>`_

-   3. Install pycroscopy - Open a terminal (mac / linux) or command prompt (windows - if possible with administrator priveleges) and type:
+   3. Install pycroscopy - Open a terminal (mac / linux) or command prompt (windows - be sure to install in a location where you have write access.
+Don't install as administrator unless you are required to do so.) and type:

 	.. code:: bash